-If you are anxious about your upcoming delivery, you are not alone!
+If you are anxious about your upcoming labor and delivery, you are not alone!
 Here are answers to 11 of the most common childbirth questions!

 Women, listen up!
 Giving birth is no easy task.
 When I was pregnant with my first child, I had millions of questions running through my mind.
 I couldn’t even sleep some nights wondering about what it would be like to actually push a baby’s head out of my vagina.
 Anyone else feel the same way?